kenslin7/CML-Homelab/README.md

 To create separate broadcast domains on the two switches, I created VLANs from the topology on both switches, then configured their SVIs so clients could use them as default gateways.
 For security, the remaining ports were placed into an unused VLAN as access ports, with DTP disabled, and then shut down completely on both switches.

-**Security for unused ports on SW1:**
+**Security for unused ports:**

 ![Unused port security config](images/image12.png)

-Unused switchports are commonly targeted for attacks on networks — even without physical access, unused wall jacks can be exploited.
+Unused switchports are commonly targeted for attacks on networks, even without physical access, unused wall jacks can be exploited.
 Placing unused ports into an unused VLAN prevents traffic from reaching the rest of the network.
 Access ports with DTP disabled ensure a trunk can't be formed by an attacker, and shutting the ports down prevents any unauthorized connectivity in a real environment.
+All switches in the topology will have the same configuration regarding unused ports.

 **SW1 VLAN table:**